noahjkrueger/vainglory-combat-simulation/README.md

 As an argument for after items_one or items_two, you can set the item by typing one of these names (case insensitive)

 If it is not on this list, it is not implemented yet.
-- Red Tree
+### Red Tree
 - SorrowBlade
 - PoisonedShiv
 - SerpentsMask
-    - passive not implemented
 - WeaponBlade
 - BreakingPoint
 - BarbedNeedle
 - TensionBow
 - MinionsFoot
 - BookOfEulogies
 - PiercingSpear
 - LuckyStrike
 - HeavySteel
 - BlazingSalvo
 - SwiftShooter
 - SixSins
 - Spellsword
-    - passive not implemented
 - BoneSaw
 - TornadoTrigger
 - TyrantsMonocle

-- Blue Tree
+### Blue Tree
 - not implemented

-- Defense
+### Defense
 - not implemented
+-
-- Utility
+### Utility
 - not implemented
+-
-- Consumables
+### Consumables
 - not implemented